ShaanSharma3/PIN_MAP/README.md

-Map Pinning Travelling App
+🌍 Map Pinning Travelling App
-Developed a comprehensive full-stack travel application that allows users to pin locations on an interactive map and share reviews.
-This app is designed to enhance the travel experience by enabling users to document and share their journeys easily.
+A full-stack travel application that allows users to pin locations on an interactive map and share reviews — making every journey unforgettable and every memory shareable.

-Features
+✨ Features
-Interactive Map Pinning: Users can pin locations on a map, providing a visual representation of their travels.
+🗺️ Interactive Map Pinning
+Pin your favorite travel locations directly on a dynamic map interface.

+✍️ Review Sharing
-Review Sharing: Users can write and share reviews for each pinned location, making it a collaborative platform for travel experiences.
+Write and view reviews for each pinned location, creating a shared travel diary.

+💾 Data Persistence
-Data Persistence: Locations and reviews are stored in a MongoDB database, ensuring data is saved and can be retrieved anytime.
+All pins and reviews are stored securely in MongoDB, ensuring they're always available.

-Responsive Design: The application is designed to be fully responsive, offering an optimal experience on both desktop and mobile devices.
+📱 Responsive Design
+Fully optimized for both desktop and mobile experiences.

-Technology Stack
+🛠️ Tech Stack
-Frontend: React (utilizing React hooks for state management)
+Frontend: React (with Hooks for state management)

-Mapping: Mapbox
+Mapping Library: Mapbox

 Backend: Express.js

 Database: MongoDB